tedneward/Azgaarnoth/Classes/Feats.md

 * You can take the Search action as a bonus action.

 ## Keen Mind
+You have a mind that can track time, direction, and detail with uncanny precision.
+You gain the following benefits.

+* Increase your Intelligence score by 1, to a maximum of 20.
+* You always know which way is north.
+* You always know the number of hours left before the next sunrise or sunset.
+* You can accurately recall anything you have seen or heard within the past month.

 ## Lightly Armored
+You have trained to master the use of light armor, gaining the following benefits.

+* Increase your Strength or Dexterity score by 1, to a maximum of 20.
+* You gain proficiency with light armor.

 ## Linguist
+You have studied languages and codes, gaining the following benefits:

+* Increase your Intelligence score by 1, to a maximum of 20.
+* You learn three languages of your choice.
+* You can ably create written ciphers.
+Others can't decipher a code you create unless you teach them, they succeed on an Intelligence check (DC equal to your Intelligence score + your proficiency bonus), or they use magic to decipher it.

 ## Lucky
+You have inexplicable luck that seems to kick in at just the right moment.

+You have 3 luck points.
+Whenever you make an attack roll, an ability check, or a saving throw, you can spend one luck point to roll an additional d20.
+You can choose to spend one of your luck points after you roll the die, but before the outcome is determined.
+You choose which of the d20s is used for the attack roll, ability check, or saving throw.

+You can also spend one luck point when an attack roll is made against you.
+Roll a d20 and then choose whether the attack uses the attacker's roll or yours.

+If more than one creature spends a luck point to influence the outcome of a roll, the points cancel each other out; no additional dice are rolled.

+You regain your expended luck points when you finish a long rest.

 ## Mage Slayer
+You have practiced techniques in melee combat against spellcasters, gaining the following benefits.

+* When a creature within 5 feet of you casts a spell, you can use your reaction to make a melee weapon attack against that creature.
+* When you damage a creature that is concentrating on a spell, that creature has disadvantage on the saving throw it makes to maintain its concentration.
+* You have advantage on saving throws against spells cast by creatures within 5 feet of you.

 ## Magic Initiate
+Choose a class: bard, cleric, druid, sorcerer, warlock, or wizard.
+You learn two cantrips of your choice from that class's spell list.
+In addition, choose one 1st-level spell to learn from that same list.
+Using this feat, you can cast the spell once at its lowest level, and you must finish a long rest before you can cast it in this way again.

+Your spellcasting ability for these spells depends on the class you chose: Charisma for bard, sorcerer, or warlock; Wisdom for cleric or druid; or Intelligence for wizard.

 ## Martial Adept
 You have martial training that allows you to perform special combat [maneuvers](Fighter/Maneuvers.md).
 You gain the following benefits.